 - Digital x-rays require lower radiation exposure than conventional x-rays.
 Routine x-rays (4 bitewings) expose a person to about .005 mSv which is less than one day’s natural background exposure to radiation.
 It is about the same amount that a person would be exposed to during a 1–2 hour flight.

-Dr. Teets and his team at Biloxi Family Dental Care use digital x-rays to provide you with efficient, accurate diagnoses and care
+Dr. Teets and his team at Gulf Coast Dental Care of Biloxi use digital x-rays to provide you with efficient, accurate diagnoses and care

 To learn more about digital radiography and how we use X-rays at our office, we welcome you to call 228-273-8989 or visit us soon.